temp-account-x/netlify-interview-site/content/post/question-4.md

 ## Talk about how you made your site and why you chose the tools you did.
 Briefly explain a challenge you experienced in setting up this site and how you solved it.

 Interestingly, I first used the Hugo site I set up in 2017 which hasn't seen much use recently.
 I used Hugo back in 2017 because I liked the simplicity of it's syntax (TOML) and it seemed to be a relatively active project.
 I really liked a specific theme (the Nix theme by LordMathis) and this was a large factor in my decision to use Hugo.
-That it is written in Go is another big selling point.
+That it is written in Go and wonderful efficient is another big selling point.

-However, this was me missing that the site I create should contain these answers to the test!
+However, this was me missing that the site I create should contain the answers to the test!
 I therefore needed to make a new Hugo site (not use my existing one).

-For the new site, I chose the KISS theme because I believe in the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).
+For the new site, I chose the KISS theme because I believe in the [principle](https://en.wikipedia.org/wiki/KISS_principle).
 I was also just trying to 'get it done' not make it look fancy.

 My original Hugo site was deployed from a personal system (the web server is in my home).
 When I update the site locally I use a bash script to automate pushing the updated content the site root used by Nginx.
 Then getting SSL working and configured was another learning process (Let's Encrypt).